mwarning/p2p-gui/README.txt

       - DiskFile.d: wrapper for file system access that conforms the api
       - Dictionary.d: translations
       - Webroot.d: a container/accessor for files to be included into the binary
-      - JsonRPC.d: a JSON RPC interface for the api, not JSON-RPC compatible yet
+      - JsonRPC.d: a JSON RPC interface for the api (not JSON-RPC compatible)
       - ...
    - ./utils/ - several helpful stuff
       - Selector.d: a socket handler to watch over socket events